hapijs/hapi/Readme.md

     - _'tos'_ - terms-of-service version.
     - _'scope'_ - approved client scopes.
 - _'server'_ - a reference to the server object.
+- _'addTail([name])'_ - adds a request tail as described in [Request Tails](#request-tails).
-- _'raw'_ - an object containing the Node HTTP server 'req' and 'req' objects.
-Direct interaction with the raw objects is not recommended.
+- _'raw'_ - an object containing the Node HTTP server 'req' and 'req' objects. **Direct interaction with these raw objects is not recommended.**
-- _'response'_ - contains the route handler's response after the handler is called.
-Direct interaction with the raw objects is not recommended.
+- _'response'_ - contains the route handler's response after the handler is called. **Direct interaction with this raw objects is not recommended.**

-The request object is also decorated with a few helper functions:
+The request object is also decorated with a _'reply'_ property which includes the following methods:
-- _'reply([result, options])'_ - reply to the request with the desired response where:
-  - _'result'_ - an object (sent as JSON), a string (sent as HTML), or an error generated using the 'Hapi.error' module described in [Errors](#errors).
+- _'send([result])'_ - replies to the resource request with result - an object (sent as JSON), a string (sent as HTML), or an error generated using the 'Hapi.error' module described in [Errors](#errors).
 If no result is provided, an empty response body is sent.
-  - _'options'_ - optional settings:
+Calling _'send([result])'_ returns control over to the router.
+- _'pipe(stream)'_ - pipes the content of the stream into the response.
+Calling _'pipe([stream])'_ returns control over to the router.
-    - `created` - a URI value which sets the HTTP response code to 201 (Created) and adds the HTTP _Location_ header with the provided value (normalized to absolute URI).
+- _'created(location)`_ - a URI value which sets the HTTP response code to 201 (Created) and adds the HTTP _Location_ header with the provided value (normalized to absolute URI).
-    - `contentLength` - a pre-calculated Content-Length header value.
-Should only be used when the result size cannot be determined automatically (e.g. stream).
+- _'bytes(length)'_ - a pre-calculated Content-Length header value.
+Only available when using _'pipe(stream)'_.
-    - `contentType` - a pre-determined Content-Type header value.
+- _'type(mimeType)'_ - a pre-determined Content-Type header value.
 Should only be used to override the built-in defaults.

-- _'reply.pipe(stream, [options])'_ - pipes the content of the stream into the response. _options_ is the same as _'reply()'_.
-- _'addTail([name])'_ - adds a request tail as described in [Request Tails](#request-tails).
+In addition, the _'reply([result])'_ shortcut is provided which is identical to calling _'reply.send([result])'_.

-The handler must call _'reply()'_ or _'reply.pipe()'_ (only one) when done to return control over to the router.
-The helper methods are only available within the route handler and are disabled as soon as _'reply(result)'_ is called.
+The handler must call _'reply()'_, _'reply.send()'_, or _'reply.pipe()'_ (and only one, once) to return control over to the router.
+The helper methods are only available within the route handler and are disabled as soon as control is returned.

 #### Request Logging